sbowman/madeup/README.md

     $ npm run docs
     $ cd docs && open index.html            # Mac
     $ cd docs && xdg-open index.html        # Linux

+Apologies for my JSDoc.
+I find it tricky to get source code-based APIs to generate in JavaScript (I think I've been spoiled by Go).
+But it is very helpful for assisting in linting my JavaScript.

 ### Configuring the server